senalbulumulle/dotfiles/README.md

 Senal's wonderful dotfiles manager allows the ability to get inspired and get creative and be innovative with talent.

-With Senal's dotfiles manager, you realize the organization of setups that Senal has will definitely makes you want to do something like productive...

 # SymLinking .vimrc Config on macOS 🔗